akah-ebenezer/Nigeria-Covid19-Eda/README.md

 ## 📄 License

-This project is open source under the [MIT License](LICENSE).
+This is an open source data from kaggle

----

-*Dataset credit: Ajibola Lawal via Kaggle | Original data source: Nigeria Centre for Disease Control (NCDC)*